erf-model/ERF/Docs/sphinx_doc/theory/Initialization.rst

 Initialization
 ==================

-To initialize a background (base) state for a simulation with a hydrostatic atmosphere, the hydrostatic equation balancing the pressure gradient and gravity must be satisfied.
-This section details the procedure for the initialization of the background state.
-The procedure is similar for the cases with and without moisture, the only difference being that the density for the cases with moisture has to be the total density
-:math:`\rho = \rho_d(1 + q_t)`, where :math:`\rho_d` is the dry density, and :math:`q_t` is the total mass mixing ratio -- water vapor and liquid water, instead
-of the dry density :math:`\rho_d` for cases without moisture.
+The initialization in ERF has two steps: creation of the background state and creation of initial perturbations from the background state.

+The background initial data can be read from WPS-generated or metgrid files, reconstructed from 1-d input sounding data, specified by the user, or determined by the procedure below.
+Here we describe how ERF initializes base state values of density and potential temperature such that the density, pressure and potential temperature satisfy both the hydrostatic balance and the equation of state.
+Users have the option to define a dry or moist background state.

+This option is used when ``init_type == Ideal`` but ``init_sounding_ideal`` is false.

 Computation of the dry density
 -------------------------------